The weak specification property for geodesic flows on CAT(-1) spaces: Introduction

-We note that the obstacles to building a theory of equilibrium states in the $\CAT(-1)$ setting have also been overcome recently by Broise-Alamichel, Parkkonen and Paulin in a book project \cite{BPP16} that appeared on the arXiv after the first version of our paper was completed.
-Their approach has the advantage that it also handles the non-compact case, yielding that equilibrium states for H\"older potentials subject to an additional regularity condition at infinity are unique when they exist.
+We note that progress towards building a theory of Gibbs measures in the $\CAT(-1)$ setting has also been made recently by Broise-Alamichel, Parkkonen and Paulin in a book project \cite{BPP16} that appeared on the arXiv after the first version of our paper was completed.
+Their approach has the advantage that it also handles the non-compact case, yielding that Gibbs measures for a restricted class of H\"older potentials are unique when they exist.
+Their approach requires that the potential is well-defined and well-behaved on an analogue of the unit tangent bundle (see \S2.4 and \S3.2 of \cite{BPP16}).
+This assumption means that if two geodesics agree for a short time before diverging, the potential (considered on $GX$) must have the same value on each of them.
+In the non-Riemannian case, this heavily restricts the class of potentials under consideration.
+When the space is a metric graph of finite groups, their results apply to all H\"older continuous potentials which are well-defined on the unit tangent bundle, and they add to the thermodynamic picture by using countable state symbolic dynamics to show that the unique Gibbs measure is the unique equilibrium state.
 Our method is completely different, and allows us to include the geodesic flow for a compact $\CAT(-1)$ space in the general framework of expansive flows with weak specification.
-This gives a systematic viewpoint to study the thermodynamic formalism of these flows.
-In the compact setting, we obtain our results for a larger class of potentials, and prove some results such as entropy density of ergodic measures and the large deviations principle which are not explored in \cite{BPP16}.
+This gives a systematic viewpoint to study the thermodynamic formalism of these flows, and has the major advantage that we can consider H\"older potentials on the space of geodesics without further restrictions.
+Thus, in the compact setting, we obtain our results for a larger class of potentials, and we prove some results such as entropy density of ergodic measures and the large deviations principle, which are not explored in \cite{BPP16}.

 The paper is organized as follows.
 In \S\ref{sec:spec}, we summarize background material.
 In \S \ref{sec:theorem1}, we give our geometric argument for the weak specification property.
 In \S \ref{sec:expansivity}, we prove the other properties of geodesic flows stated in Theorem \ref{thm:weak-specification}.
 In \S \ref{sec:applications}, we prove Theorem \ref{thm:applications} by establishing thermodynamic formalism for expansive flows with weak specification.